rabinatwayana/pysarflow/README.md

-# NickySpatial
+# pysarflow

-An open-source object-based image analysis library for remote sensing.
+An open-source python library for SAR data processing

 > [!WARNING]
 > This library is under active development and lot of its functionality is still yet to code.